 This weekend past I went about Kota Kinabalu as a tourist, participating in the most anticipated activities; seeing sights and visiting islands, and also the most dreaded; entering the bare, exposed savanna that is KK Taxiland.

 Taking a taxi in Kota Kinabalu is especially grating because taxi drivers are such vultures; patiently waiting for a weak or desperate customer to stumble by.
 It’s always a mission to get taxi drivers to use the government-mandated meter, and if you don’t, risk being ripped off.
 This weekend was a little different though.

-But, ride with me for some good, bad and uplifting KK Taxi Tales – I will even use the meter…
+Ride with me for good, bad and uplifting KK Taxi Tales.
+I’ll even use the meter.

 The Easy Haggle